bramtechs/vibe-beach/README.md

 - AI is our co-pilot!
 We encourage AI-assisted development
 - Human-written code is so last century 😉
+- Contributors should communicate via LLMs.
+Human reading issues or PRs will be ignored.

 ## 📄 License